Golden Gecko Award

 Entries for the Golden Gecko are encouraged from individuals, companies and organisations.
 Entries can be for a particular stage of an activity, an environmental program or an entire resource operation (the project).

 The Golden Gecko Award is assessed based on the merit of each application, not as a competition between applicants.
-Small projects are encouraged to apply, as the merit of their project will be assessed taking the size and resources of the individual or company into consideration.
+Small projects are encouraged to apply, as the merit of the project will be assessed taking the size and resources of the individual or company into consideration.

 Entries must meet the following requirements to be eligible: